cypress-io/cypress/CONTRIBUTING.md

 When you file a feature request, we need you to **describe the problem you are facing first**, not just your desired solution.

 Often, your problem may have a lot in common with other similar problems.
-If we understand your use case we can compare it to other use cases and sometimes find a more powerful or more general solution which solves several problems at once.
+If we understand your use case, we can compare it to other use cases and sometimes find a more powerful or more general solution which solves several problems at once.
 Understanding the root issue can let us merge and contextualize things.
 Sometimes there's already a way to solve your problem that might just not be obvious.

 Also, your proposed solution may not be compatible with the direction we want to take the product, but we may be able to come up with another solution which has approximately the same effect and does fit into the product direction.